magnuslim/awaitor/README.md

     awaitor.resolve(question3, 'I am kiding');

     // resovling/rejecting a question that no one is waiting for it now.
-    // It will just go silent, and take effect immediately when someone wait for it. awaitor.reject(question4, 'I dont want to tell you');
+    // It will just go silent, and take effect immediately as soon as someone wait for it. awaitor.reject(question4, 'I dont want to tell you');
 })()
 .catch(console.error);